 A preliminary approval hearing is scheduled for February 25, 2020 in the Superior Court of California in San Francisco.

-On April 7, 2014, Cohen Milstein, on behalf of UFCW & Employers Benefit Trust (UBET), one of the largest union health plan benefits trusts in California, and other self-funded payers (or self-insured entities), filed an antitrust class action lawsuit against Sutter Health for violations of California’s Cartwright Act and Unfair Competition Law.
+On April 7, 2014, Cohen Milstein and its co-counsel, on behalf of UFCW & Employers Benefit Trust (UBET), one of the largest union benefit trusts in California, and a class of California self-funded payers, filed an antitrust class action lawsuit against Sutter Health for violations of California’s Cartwright Act and Unfair Competition Law.

-Plaintiffs allege that a substantial portion of the high cost of healthcare in Northern California is directly attributable to the illegal, anticompetitive conduct of Sutter Health, and that Sutter Health’s illegal conduct has resulted in inflated prices that far exceed the prices its hospitals could charge in a free, competitive market.
+Plaintiffs allege that the unusually high cost of healthcare in Northern California is largely attributable to the alleged anticompetitive conduct of Sutter Health, and that such conduct has substantially inflated Sutter’s prices.

 The case name is: UFCW & Employers Benefit Trust v.
 Sutter Health, et al., Case No. CSG 14-538451, Superior Court of the State of California, City and County of San Francisco.